Brand development that increases sales velocity, guaranteed.

 Conwed, a leading industrial netting manufacturer, unveiled a successful brand refresh in October 2023, coinciding with its integration into the Mativ brand family.
 This revitalization pays homage to Conwed’s legacy while presenting a modern and innovative identity.

-The refreshed website and brand provides richer insights into Conwed’s diverse market segments, products, and custom capabilities.
+The refreshed website and brand provide richer insights into Conwed’s diverse market segments, products, and custom capabilities.
 Furthermore, the responsive and clean website design, improved functionality, and a focus on customer case studies enhance the user experience.

 The positive impact of this brand refresh is evident in Conwed’s ability to reaffirm its role as an essential partner to leading manufacturers across various markets while providing customers with a more engaging and informative online platform.

-Niche Rebrand
+Niche rebrand.

-Cultural Rebrand
+Cultural rebrand.

-Repositioning Rebrand
+Repositioning rebrand.

-Brand extension
+Brand extension.

 Brand extension, a savvy rebranding strategy, enables a company to broaden its horizons by venturing into new product categories or markets while harnessing the power of its well-established brand name.
 This approach capitalizes on the brand’s equity and recognition to carve out a presence in fresh domains.

-Brand consolidation
+Brand consolidation.

 Brand consolidation, a strategic approach, involves amalgamating multiple brands under a single overarching identity or umbrella.
 This process aims to streamline and simplify a company’s brand portfolio, creating a more cohesive and efficient brand strategy.
 During a brand consolidation, the following key points are considered: